Cell Ranger ATAC6.3 (latest), printed on 11/26/2022

 Though there can be multiple transcripts per gene, the Peak Viewer only displays exons and UTRs from one transcript per gene.
 This is a visual compromise; there is limited screen space to show all transcripts from a reference.
-Future versions of Loupe Browser may resolve this issue.
 The heuristic for picking which transcript to display is as follows:

 appris_principaltags in the reference.

 appris_principaltags, pick the ones that have the best

 Though only one transcript per gene is shown in the Peak Viewer, peaks can be marked as promoting genes if they are close to the transcription start sites of alternate transcripts.
 This is apparent by looking at CD8A below: